neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.level.dimension.DimensionDefaults`
     - `CLOUD_THICKNESS` - The block thickness of the clouds.
     - `OVERWORLD_CLOUD_HEIGHT` - The cloud height level in the overworld.
+- `net.minecraft.world.level.levelgen.flat.FlatLayerInfo#heightLimited` - Returns a new layer info whether the current height is limited to the specified value, as long as that value is not within the maximum range already.
 - `net.minecraft.world.phys`
     - `AABB`
         - `intersects` - Returns whether the `BlockPos` intersects with this box.